 Access to the Spanish public health system for people entitled to health care by the UK’s National Health Service (NHS) following the withdrawal of the United Kingdom from the European Union is guaranteed until 31 December 2020 by the Withdrawal Agreement formalized in November 2019 between the European Union and the United Kingdom, and as of 1 January 2021, by the Protocol on Social Security Coordination of the Trade and Cooperation Agreement between the European Union and the European Atomic Energy Community, of the one part, and the United Kingdom of Great Britain and Northern Ireland, of the other part.

 National tourists from the United Kingdom in Spain

-I am a citizen of the United Kingdom and want to travel as a tourist to Spain at a later date than the date of the United Kingdom's withdrawal.
+I am a citizen of the United Kingdom and want to travel as a tourist to Spain.
 Will I be entitled to health care in Spain?
 What document will I have to provide?

-Yes, the Protocol on Social Security Coordination of the Trade and Cooperation Agreement between the European Union and the European Atomic Energy Community, of the one part, and the United Kingdom of Great Britain and Northern Ireland, of the other part, provides for such coverage.
+Yes, the Protocol on Social Security Coordination of the Trade and Cooperation Agreement between the European Union and the European Atomic Energy Community, of the one part, and the United Kingdom of Great Britain and Northern Ireland, of the other part, provides for such coverage with the UK European Health Insurance Card (UK EHIC) or the Global Health Insurance Card (GHIC).
 Contact the pertinent British institution to find out what documentation you need to obtain to accredit your rights.